Thank you for your interest in the Men and Sexual Health – Prostate Cancer study.

 About the study

-The Men and Sexual Health – Prostate Cancer Study is an online survey that will take approximately 30 to 40 minutes of your time.
-The survey asks about your sexual concerns, side effects after prostate cancer treatment, quality of life, decisions to use services.
-In the survey we will ask your permission to contact you again to complete another survey in 6 months and 12 months so that we can understand if your sexual concerns and need for support services change over time.
+The Men and Sexual Health – Prostate Cancer study explores men’s sexual concerns, side effects after prostate cancer treatment, quality of life, and decisions to use services.
+After completing the initial online survey men are contacted at six months and 12 months for a follow up survey so that we can understand if men’s sexual concerns and need for support services change over time.

 Further information about the study